 Gear Review: Jackson Nirvana

 I only review kayaks that I like and I absolutely love the new Jackson Nirvana kayak.
 When I first saw photos of this boat my first impression that it was simply for kayak racing and didn't think much of it.
 After paddling it on the White Salmon for a couple days I can't imagine paddling any other boat.
-It's a demo from the Kayak Shed and am not looking forward to giving it back.

 Here are some key points about this boat:

 1. It's incredibly fast.
 Paddling a fast boat has never mattered much to me but now I get it.
 It was really nice to easily make aggressive moves in rapids.

 2. The tail is very stable.
 I assumed that the flat tail would catch edges but after paddling it for a couple days I haven't caught an edge once.

 3. The bow quickly resurfaces.
 This is a really nice feature in case you miss your boof or if you can't boof.

 4. It's incredibly easy to roll.
 I've been paddling the Mamba and Burn for the past few years and my roll in these boats feels forced.
 In the Nirvana my roll feels natural again.

 5. The boat is very maneuverable.
 I paddled the Large Newmad for a while and struggled with how difficult it was to change lines mid-rapid.
 Even though the Nirvana is a longer boat it's surprisingly nimble.

 6. It's fun.
 This one is difficult to explain.
 I simply enjoy paddling this boat more than other boats I've been paddling lately.